mantidproject/mantid/Code/Mantid/docs/source/algorithms/DNSDetEffCorrVana-v1.rst

 -  The same number of dimensions
 -  The same number of spectra
 -  The same number of bins
--  Have the corresponding normalization workspace
+-  **VanaWorkspace** and **BkgWorkspace** must have the corresponding normalization workspaces

-For the physically meaningfull correction it is also important that these workspaces have the same slits size, polarisation, detector bank rotation angle, flipper status and the neutron wavelength.
+For the physically meaningful correction it is also important that these workspaces have the same slits size, polarisation, detector bank rotation angle, flipper status and the neutron wavelength.
 If some of these parameters are different, algorithm produces warning.
 If these properties are not specified in the workspace sample logs, no comparison is performed.

 The workspace **VanadiumMean** is an optional parameter.
-However, if it is specified, it must be a :ref:`Workspace2D <Workspace2D>` with 2 dimensions, 1 histogramm and 1 bin.
+However, if it is specified, it must be a :ref:`Workspace2D <Workspace2D>` with 2 dimensions, 1 histogram and 1 bin.

 Usage